 Carbohydrates are important for energy production.
 However, there are differences in the quality of carbohydrates, too.
 Whole grains like beans, quinoa, whole-wheat pasta, and brown rice are high in fiber that can help lower cholesterol.
 Whole grains also keep you feeling full longer.
 The carbohydrates in pastries, white rice, white bread, and potatoes boost blood sugar levels rapidly.
 This can lead you to feel hungry sooner, potentially leading to overeating.

-Losing weight when you are obese lowers blood pressure, cholesterol, and triglycerides and decreases your risk of stroke and heart disease.
+Losing weight when you are overweight or obese lowers blood pressure, cholesterol, and triglycerides and decreases your risk of stroke and heart disease.
 An optimal body weight puts less stress on the heart.
 It also reduces the strain on joints and ligaments.

 IMAGES PROVIDED BY:

 - Rosemary Calvert / Photographer's Choice / Getty Images

 - Rita Maas / The Image Bank / Getty Images